iotaledger/tips/text/0000-spa-http-api/0000-spa-http-api.md

 ##### Misc
-If the frontend SPA needs to apply slightly different rendering logic dependent on the node software, it can examine the `/info` route's `appName` within the response JSON object.
+If the frontend SPA needs to apply slightly different rendering logic dependent on the node software, it can examine the `/info` route's `app_name` within the response JSON object.
 For example, in GoShimmer it wouldn't make sense to allow the user to manually add neighbors, even though there are routes explicitly for that functionality.

 # Drawbacks